addod19/Tic-Tac-Toe-JS/README.md

 3. If there is a winner or the game finishes with a tie click on the popup message to make it go away
 4. Click on Play to play again

+## Future Version

+- Add a feature to be able to play the game with a computer
+- Also make a computer play with a computer

 ## Screenshots